 Traditionally, a mono-focal lens is placed in the eye during cataract surgery.
 Following surgery with a mono-focal lens, the patient will typically need glasses to fine-tune the vision, allowing the patient to see far, intermediate and near.
 Lens technology has grown significantly, and today, there are many different lens options.
 Besides the standard mono-focal lens, there are now special Premium Lenses that offer unique features designed to help patients become less dependent on glasses.

 Toric Lenses: Toric lenses are designed to eliminate or significantly decrease the amount of astigmatism, or warping of the cornea surface.
 The amount of astigmatism reduced is extremely accurate and stable.
 By using a toric lens, the vision without glasses is improved because the distortion from astigmatism is improved.
 Toric lenses can remove upwards of 4 diopters of astigmatism.
 Ask Dr. Yang about the Alcon AcrySof IQ Toric IOL and the Tecnis Toric IOL.

 Accommodating Lenses: Accommodating lenses dynamically change their shape inside the eye to allow patients to see far, intermediate and near.
 The Crystalens is the first accommodating lens approved by the FDA.
 In 2013, Trulign was introduced, which is essentially a combination of the Crystalens with a toric lens to correct for astigmatism as well.

 Extended Range of Vision Lenses: Extended Range of Vision lenses are a new category of premium lenses that allow patients to see far, intermediate and near.
 In contrast to multi-focal lenses, which allow patients to see two distances in focus, these lenses allow patients to see a continuous range of distances in focus.
-The Symfony lens is the first lens in this category.
+The Symfony lens and the Vivity lens are the two lenses in this category.
 Both of them have versions that are combined with a toric lens called the Symfony Toric lens and the Vivity Toric lens.